 Once the model has been formulated and the mesh created, the equations are solved by a process of iteration.
-It is possible to come to a very accurate solution using Gaussian elimination or LU decomposition, but, given the other sources of error, it is generally not worth the computational time.
+Gaussian elimination or Lower-Upper (LU) decomposition can give a very accurate solution, but given the other sources of error, are usually not worth the extra computational time.

 In iterative solutions, the user will set an array of starting conditions and complex solver algorithms will work on each point on the mesh.
 Each node is subject to the forces due to the surrounding nodes (usually differences in pressure or viscosity due to velocity differences).
 Each of those surrounding nodes has forces due to other nodes acting on it and so on.

-F1 cars are a very niche example, but the premise works equally for real world problems like drag on a heavy goods vehicle (HGV).
+Formula 1 cars are a niche example, but this approach also works for other problems like drag on a heavy goods vehicle (HGV).
 Managing the surface friction and wake of a vehicle like this can save fuel and money and reduce carbon emissions.

-At this point, it's worth noting that wind tunnels become very important to correlate CFD results.
-Techniques like smoke visualisation, particle image velocimetry (PIV) and kiel probe rakes are used to create flow visualisations to compare and validate CFD simulations.
+It's important to correlate the CFD results with physical tests in wind tunnels.
+Techniques like smoke visualisation, Particle Image Velocimetry (PIV) and kiel probe rakes are used to create flow visualisations to compare and validate CFD simulations.

 Taking comparable slices through the flow field obtained using these physical test methods allow direct comparisons to be made to CFD cases.
 Any errors can be identified and solved.
 This may require changing solver steps, meshing or turbulence models until correlation improves.
 The confidence gained from the correlation procedure allows the CFD results to be used more widely.

 CFD users are already working with vast super computers with thousands of cores to solve their cases.
 Despite this, it is still very difficult to use CFD in a similar way to wind tunnels.
-An F1 team using continuous motion in a wind tunnel can generate hundreds of downforce and drag numbers in a matter of hours.
-These runs cover a wide range of ride height, steer, roll and yaw cases.
-To do the same in CFD where each change in configuration is a new case would take too long to solve, which is why wind tunnels are still used.
+A Formula 1 team using continuous motion in a wind tunnel can generate hundreds of downforce and drag numbers in a matter of hours.
+Doing the same in CFD, where each change in configuration is a new case, would take too long to solve, which is why wind tunnels are still used.

 This is likely where the main advances in CFD will be made.
 Increases in computing power with cloud services, solver design and meshing software will make simulations faster and more accurate.

-If the mathematicians make progress with solving the Navier Stokes equations for the Millennium Prize, this could transfer across into commercial CFD solvers.
-This is important, because using iteration-based CFD is still quite a user dependent activity.
-Things like how a user chooses to mesh, the solvers that CFD suppliers implement, starting conditions, iteration counts and turbulence models can all influence the results.
+If mathematicians make progress with solving the Navier Stokes equations, this could also transfer into commercial CFD solvers.
+This could reduce the dependency on users when defining mesh and solver settings as well as starting conditions, iteration counts and turbulence models.
 Automating these settings in an intelligent and consistent way, such as with AirShaper, can help resolve some of the uncertainty and improve the reliability and accuracy of CFD simulations.
-These differences can determine whether CFD predicts a vortex is stable or bursts, a change which can have very large real-world results.